wavila/mp3inCar/README.md

-# sh-organize
+# mp3inCar
 I often organize the songs into respectively directories to listen in the car (old radio, as you note).
-I'm just lazy enough to write a little code in bash to download and organize many songs described in a plain text using routines as the fabulous 'youtube-dl' and 'eyeD3'.
+I'm just lazy enough to write a little code in bash to download and organize many songs described in a plain text using libraries as the fabulous 'youtube-dl' and 'eyeD3'.

-In the plain text you've to insert the label (e.g., artists name and title) above their link.
+In the plain text you've to insert the label (e.g., artists name and title) in the line above their link.
 I used to save even this info directly from output to youtube-dl, but YouTube uploaders do not follow any pattern to name it.

 ```
 # for example, do some like this in plain text: